Fardin96/RN_Yeamazing/README.md

 ### Travel Logs

-- Add a travel log using text input, camera, date picker and location(manual inptu)
+- Add a travel log using text input, camera, date picker and location(manual input)
 - View all travel logs in a list feed
 - Backup travel logs to firebase